AmirBuddy/Bython/README.md

 |       Print      |           khorooji(List)         |              Prints out the values in list             |
 |   If Statement   | agar condition : A = expression	| If condition was true, set the value of expression in A|

+- expression:
+  -- Every constant number is an expression.
+For example, the numbers 2 and 5 themselves are expressions.

 ## Installation

 Provide instructions on how to install your project.
 Include any prerequisites, dependencies, or setup steps.
 You can use code blocks to show terminal commands: